 Must Visit the Pope’s Palace in Avignon France

 I have ignored my blog for far too long.
 Busy at work and projects at home, so I never seem to find quiet time to share adventures with you.
 So here I am.
-I hope to be here more frequently going forward.
+I hope to be here more frequently from now on.

-As followers of “Our House in Provence” blog know, Shirley and I have been traveling to Sablet for quite a few years.
+As followers of the “Our House in Provence” blog know, Shirley and I have travelled to Sablet for quite a few years.
 During those years, we have spent a lot of time in Avignon but never felt inclined to visit the Palais des Papes (Popes’ Palace).
-Probably has to do with the fact we steer clear of museums.
-Much prefer to spend our time wandering around towns and villages, walking in and out of shops and stopping periodically for a petit café or glass of rosé depending on the time of day.
+It probably has to do with the fact we steer clear of museums.
+Instead, we much prefer to spend our time wandering around towns and villages, walking in and out of shops and stopping periodically for a petit café or glass of rosé depending on the time of day.

 Lighting up the Night Sky

-If you are in Provence during August or September, there is a light and sound show most evenings in the Cours d’Honneur (court of honour) – Les Luminessences d’Avignon.
-The shows last roughly one hour, and are available in English and French.
-The program runs at a rapid pace through the six decades of the Popes’ rule, and what has happened since that time.
+In Provence, during August or September, there is a light and sound show most evenings in the Cours d’Honneur (court of honour) – Les Luminessences d’Avignon.
+The shows last roughly one hour and are available in English and French.
+The program runs rapidly through the six decades of the Popes’ rule and what has happened since that time.

-Note: We thought our French was pretty good, but unless you are truly bilingual we would recommend watching the English show.
+Note: We thought our French was pretty good, but we would recommend watching the English show unless you are truly bilingual.